 The Basics of The Sweet Potato Diet

 The book simply and concisely describes a carb cycling diet.
-For those unfamiliar with carb cycling, it’s process to introduce more carbs on some days, and less on others, to shock your body into losing weight.
+For those unfamiliar with carb cycling, it’s a process to introduce more carbs on some days, and less on others, to trick your body into losing weight.

 There’s a lot of science and data about carb cycling, as there is keto.
 I’d yet to use a carb cycling program, but had read lots of research on it.
 A few authors and fitness trainers had also offered me their programs in the past, but they were too convoluted for me to put into place.

 For me, that’s saying a lot.
 I routinely read scientific journals for fun and my work.
-If I feel a process is made too complex for daily use, however, I’m out.
+I consider myself a nerd.
+I read voraciously.
+I use words like voraciously.
+Yet, if I feel a process too complex for daily use, I’m out.

 The Sweet Potato Diet though was simple yet offered me more than enough information to show me it was worth trying.
 Add to the author’s personal experiences with the diet and I was sold.

 Do I Have To Eat…?